Safe

 Safe to Feed

-small amounts of plain endive leaves
+small amounts of plain endive without dressing or additives

 What to Avoid

-endive with salad dressing, large amounts
+endive with dressing or seasoning, large amounts

 Portions & nutrition